v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

   - Formik
   - Yup
 ---
 [Netlify Forms](https://www.netlify.com/docs/form-handling/) is yet another amazing service provided by [Netlify](https://www.netlify.com/) with a generous free tier.
 For those who don't know, it allows you to set up a form and take submissions without needing a backend.
-The form data is not only stored in your dashboard, you can directly get a notification on any email address!
+The form data is not only stored in your dashboard, but you can also directly get a notification on any email address!
 Sounds interesting right?!
-As we start implementing you'll find out just how easy it is to setup if you know basics of React.
+As we start implementing you'll find out just how easy it is to set up if you know basics of React.
 Although I should mention it's not just a React only feature, you can set it up with basic HTML as well!

 ## Setting Up Formik Form